-The results of operations for the asphalt and fuels marketing segment depend largely on the margin between our cost and the sales price of the products we market.
+The results of operations for the asphalt and fuels marketing segment depend largely on the margin between our cost of crude oil and the sales price of the products w market.
 Therefore, the results of operations for this segment are more sensitive to changes in commodity prices compared to the operations of the storage and transportation segments.
 We enter into derivative contracts to attempt to mitigate the effect of commodity price fluctuations on our operations.